MHC Traveling Exibits

 The exhibit, printed on Coroplast, consists of one title panel, twelve text panels, and one credit panel (all 36” x 26”), plus one map (23” x 36”) and four large format photos (various sizes) mounted on foam core board.

-All God's Children: sample Panel
+All God's Children: Sample Panel

 Qualla Arts & Crafts Mutual